What does continuance mean?

 Examples of continuance in a Sentence

-When I first got involved, I would have told you not testifying would be the right legal strategy but then hurt politically, now I'm thinking the continuance of the investigation would actually help because people are getting tired of it, and( The President) needs something to energize The President voters because the Democrats look like they're energized.
-Nothing would energize( Republicans) more than,' Let's save The President.'.
+When I first got involved, I would have told you not testifying would be the right legal strategy but then hurt politically, now I'm thinking the continuance of the investigation would actually help because people are getting tired of it, and( the President) needs something to energize his voters because the Democrats look like they're energized.
+Nothing would energize( Republicans) more than,' Let's save the President.'.

 Every man ought to be inquisitive through every hour of his great adventure down to the day when he shall no longer cast a shadow in the sun.
 For if he dies without a question in his heart, what excuse is there for his continuance